-cases your vision and utilize your skills to create something evocative.
+Choose the format that best showcases your vision and utilize your skills to create something evocative.
 Use suspense, transitions, visual effects, and innovative editing techniques to create a unique and thought-provoking video experience or performance.

 Use your smartphone and find an online editing program for free that suits your creative preferences.